Police cars burn, windows shatter as protests roil New York

 But he defended officers in the streets, saying they were being subjected “to horrible, vile things.”
 Of the video of officers driving into a crowd Saturday, de Blasio said it would be investigated, but that the officers acted because they were being attacked.

-Violance early Saturday resulted in federal charges against three people suspected of building and throwing Molotov cocktails at police vehicles in two separate incidents in Brooklyn.
+Violence early Saturday resulted in federal charges against three people suspected of building and throwing Molotov cocktails at police vehicles in two separate incidents in Brooklyn.

 The U.S. attorney’s office in Brooklyn said Samantha Shader, 27, of Catskill, New York, admitted under questioning to throwing her device at a van occupied by four officers.
 It did not ignite and the officers were unharmed, police said.
 Shader’s sister, Dorian, was also arrested and will face charges in state court, the Brooklyn district attorney’s office said.